cubyn/node-carotte-amqp/README.md

   - Provide your own transport to log every microservice message
   - Allow to share your environments and services between developers without launching the whole stack

-**Compatible with**:
-  - Auto-documentation of your microservices with [carotte-dashboard](https://github.com/cubyn/carotte-dashboard)
-  - A [cli](https://github.com/cubyn/carotte-cli) to easily call your services from the shell
-  - A [loader](https://github.com/cubyn/node-carotte-loader) to uniformize your microservices structure

 ## Sample usage

 Only basic usage is covered here, you can browse the [examples folder](https://github.com/cubyn/node-carotte-amqp/tree/master/examples) on the repo for more use-cases.